Megwana/backend-hf/README.md

   2. I checked that no new `Profile` was created for existing users during user creation.

 **Profile Results: All work as expected.**

+### Like Backend Manual Testing

+1. Creating a Like Object

+**Test Results:**
+I created a new Like object, associating it with an existing User and Post instance.
+The Like object was created successfully without any errors.

+**Expected Outcome:** The Like object was created, and no exceptions were raised.

+2. Unique Constraint Check

+**Test Results:**
+I attempted to create a Like object with the same 'owner' and 'post' as an existing Like object.
+An error was raised, indicating that the unique constraint is enforced.

+**Expected Outcome:** An integrity error occurred, preventing the creation of a duplicate Like object with the same 'owner' and 'post.

+3. Fetching Likes for a Post

+**Test Results:**
+I created multiple Like objects associated with the same Post instance.
+I queried the database to retrieve all Likes related to the Post.
+The retrieved Likes matched the expected count and content.

+**Expected Outcome:** The database query returned the correct number of Likes associated with the given Post, and their 'owner' and 'post' attributes were accurate.

+4. Sorting Likes by Created Date

+**Test Results:**
+I created multiple Like objects with different 'created_at' timestamps.
+I retrieved the Likes associated with a Post.
+The Likes were sorted in descending order based on their 'created_at' timestamps.

+**Expected Outcome:** The Likes were returned in descending order, with the most recent Likes appearing first.

+**Like Results: All work as expected.**

+I then proceeded to do the same for dislikes as above, all worked as expected.

+### Post Backend Manual Testing:

+1. Creating a Post Object

+**Test Results:**
+I have successfully created a new 'Post' object, including all required fields such as 'owner', 'created_at', 'title', and 'image'.
+The object was created without any errors.

+**Expected Outcome:** The 'Post' object should be created, and no exceptions should be raised.

+2. Updating a Post

+**Test Results:**
+I have updated an existing 'Post' object by modifying the 'title' and 'content' fields.
+The update was successful, and the 'updated_at' timestamp was also correctly updated.

+**Expected Outcome:** The 'Post' object should be updated with the changes, and the 'updated_at' timestamp should reflect the modification.

+3. Retrieving Posts by Category

+**Test Results:**
+I have created 'Post' objects with various categories (e.g., Adidas, Nike) and then queried the database to retrieve all 'Posts' of a specific category.
+The retrieved posts matched the expected count and had the correct category.

+**Expected Outcome:** The database query should return the correct number of 'Posts' associated with the specified category, and their 'category' attribute should be accurate.

+4. Sorting Posts by Created Date

+**Test Results:**
+I created multiple 'Post' objects with different 'created_at' timestamps.
+I retrieved the 'Posts' and verified that they were sorted in descending order based on their 'created_at' timestamps.

+**Expected Outcome:** The 'Posts' should be returned in descending order, with the most recent 'Posts' appearing first.

+**Post Results: All work as expected.**

 # Frontend